duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_advanced_backend.md

 "random word" => http://api.wordnik.com/v4/words.json/randomWord
 ```

 Sometimes, a given query won't always require the same API call.
-This scenario generally arises when a Spice instant answer uses the Location API and uses it to append the user's location to the API call:
+This scenario generally arises when a Spice Instant Answer uses the Location API and uses it to append the user's location to the API call:

 ```
 # This query will NEVER make the same API call, because the location is dynamic
 "weather" => http://forecast.io/ddg?q=<user_location>
 ```

-To **turn off** API Call caching, you must set `spice is_cached` to `0` as we do in the [Forecast](https://github.com/duckduckgo/zeroclickinfo-spice/blob/master/lib/DDG/Spice/Forecast.pm) instant answer:
+To **turn off** API Call caching, you must set `spice is_cached` to `0` as we do in the [Forecast](https://github.com/duckduckgo/zeroclickinfo-spice/blob/master/lib/DDG/Spice/Forecast.pm) Instant Answer:

 ```perl
 spice is_cached => 0;
 ```

-This way, every time the Forecast instant answer is triggered, **Forecast.pm** will be run, so the correct URL will be built and  the current user's location will be used for the API call.
+This way, every time the Forecast Instant Answer is triggered, **Forecast.pm** will be run, so the correct URL will be built and  the current user's location will be used for the API call.